4046 SUPER VCO info page.

 Once you have everything put together you can start testing.

-The first step must be to check the power connector for short circuits, with your multimeter in continuïty mode.
-Then you can start tuning the waveforms so they look like they should look.
-Start with the Triangle wave.
-Use the two trimmers Triangle Connect 1 & 2 to line up each half of the wave to get a symmetrical triangle wave.
 Now use the triangle offset trimmer to trim it so the 0V line goes straight through the middle.
 Once you've done that you can trim the Sinewave.
 Use the appropriate trimmers to shape the sinewave.
 This must be done AFTER the triangle wave because the sinewave is made from the triangle wave.
 Now set the offset for the ramp wave and you're good to go.

 If you don't see a pulse wave on the pulse wave output make sure the PW potmeter (Pulse Width) is set to the 12 o'clock position.
+If you still don't get a pulsewave output, check resistor R55 on the 2nd board.
+You may have put in a 2K2 instead of a 2M2 resistor.
+(Happened to me).
+That's why it has a ! next to it.

 Test the sub oscillator by connecting the scope or your synth to the Pulse+Sub output and turn the Pulse/Sub Blend potmeter fully clockwise.
 Try all the switches to make sure everything works.